 “Three Choruses Being Planned: - Frances Hovey Bergh Will Direct Men’s, Women’s, Mixed Chorus.”
 This headline from the Miami Herald (October 7, 1931) marked her start at the University and the article further reported that “It is her plan to be able to present several light operettas during the winter.”
 By 1936 the Miami Hurricane noted, “The development of Public School Music from a very small department to an important one is due to the able leadership of Frances Hovey Bergh.
 From a beginning of five or six students in music appreciation classes it has grown now to forty-five members in one class alone.
 Instead of just a few courses this department now finds it necessary to have various courses, which it adequately offers, in order to cover the present increased requirements for training those who are going into music education in the public schools” (October 8, 1936, p.
 2).
 And the 1943 Ibis Yearbook referred to her as a “teacher of music education in all of its phases, choral leader, and advisor to the music sorority, Sigma Alpha Iota.” (p.
 16).
 She retired in 1962, and her 30-year career spanned the Great Depression, World War II, and the Cold War eras, providing stability amidst many changes.
 University commencement programs regularly listed her as choir director for Baccalaureate Services.
 Professor Bergh was also chair of the Music Literature Department and wrote the program notes for the early years of the UM Symphony Orchestra.
 Active in the UM Women's Guild, Mortar Board, the Opera Guild, the Music Educators National Conference and an honorary member of Phi Mu Alpha, she found time to serve as organist and choir director at the South Miami Methodist Church, Bryan Memorial Methodist Church. and Coral Gables Congregational Church.
 Bergh completed most of her undergraduate work at the University of Minnesota but received her Bachelor of Music degree from the Chicago Musical College.
 Her Master of Music degree was awarded by the American Conservatory of Music.
 She completed additional graduate work at the University of Southern California.
 Columbia University, Harvard University and the University of Vienna.
 Her teaching career began as the music supervisor of the public schools of Glencoe, Minnesota, followed by an appointment to the faculty of the University of Minnesota Northwest School of Agriculture from 1912-1914.
 Representative publications:

-Upon Ted Crager’s retirement in 1990, Dean William Hipp remarked that "Dr. Crager is literally the father the first music engineering degree in all of higher education.
-His experience in radio, television, and recording, along with an intense interestest in audio, prompted him to develplop and establish a four-year curriculum designed to train musicians to become audio engineers.
-He also was instrumental in the implementation of other unusual interdisciplinary degree probrams at the University of Miami including Music Merchandising, Studio Music and Jazz, Musical Theater, Music Therapy, and Studio Writing and Production” (Score magazine, 1990 p.
+Upon Ted Crager’s retirement in 1990, Dean William Hipp remarked that "Dr. Crager is literally the father of the first music engineering degree in all of higher education.
+His experience in radio, television, and recording, along with an intense interest in audio, prompted him to develop and establish a four-year curriculum designed to train musicians to become audio engineers.
+He also was instrumental in the implementation of other unusual interdisciplinary degree programs at the University of Miami including Music Merchandising, Studio Music and Jazz, Musical Theater, Music Therapy, and Studio Writing and Production” (Score magazine, 1990 p.
 3).
-Crager came to Miami in 1965 as an assistant professor of music education but two years later became Associate Dean under William Lee (1967-1982), was then Interim Dean (1982-83), and finished his career as Associate Dean under William Hipp (1983-1990). /p> Prior to coming to Miami, Crager was a music professor at Texas Woman's University (1963-65), director of its music education program and supervisor of student teachers of music.
-He had also been professor and director of the department of music at West Texas State (1958-63).
-Other positions included instructor of music at Teachers College, Columbia University, director of bands at Monterey High School in Lubbock, Texas, and coordinator of music for the Lubbock public schools.
-He received his Bachelor of Science and Master of Education degrees from Texas Technological College.
-He completed his Master of Arts degree and received a professional diploma as Specialist in Music Education from Columbia University.
-He also received his Doctor of Education degree from Columbia.
-His dissertation was Suggestions for Group Action in Improving Music Education in the Lubbock Public Schools (1955).
+Crager joined the Miami faculty in 1965 as an assistant professor of music education.
+Two years later, he became Associate Dean under William Lee (1967-1982), served as Interim Dean (1982-83), and concluded his career as Associate Dean under William Hipp (1983-1990).
+Prior to joining Miami, Crager served as a music professor at Texas Woman's University (1963-65), where he directed the music education program and supervised student teachers of music.
+He had previously been a professor and department head at West Texas State (1958-63).
+His earlier positions included instructor of music at Teachers College, Columbia University; director of bands at Monterey High School in Lubbock, Texas; and coordinator of music for the Lubbock public schools.
+Crager received his Bachelor of Science and Master of Education degrees from Texas Technological College.
+He completed his Master of Arts degree and earned a professional diploma as Specialist in Music Education from Columbia University, where he also received his Doctor of Education degree.
+His dissertation was titled Suggestions for Group Action in Improving Music Education in the Lubbock Public Schools (1955).

-Lee Kjelson was director of choral activities in the school of music from 1967 until his retirement in 1993 and was a founding member of American Choral Directors Association (ACDA).
-During those 26 years he directed the university's Chamber Singers and Miami's Civic Chorale.
-His choirs sang at ACDA conventions, went on 21 international tours, performed at Carnegie Hall, and sang with the American Symphony Orchestra, London Philharmonic, New World Symphony, Israel Philharmonic, and the Pittsburgh Symphony Orchestra.
-Among many honors, he received the Excellence in Teaching Award from the University of Miami, Music Educator of the Year by the American Music Conference, multiple awards from ASCAP, and induction into the Florida Music Educators Association Hall of Fame.
-He chaired the music education department from 1968-1974 and from 1980-83.
-He earned his PhD at the State University of Iowa in 1957, and his dissertation was guided by Neal Glenn (who joined him at Miami in 1968): The Development of Two Instructional Films For The Teaching of General Music in the Junior High School.
+Lee Kjelson served as director of choral activities in the School of Music from 1967 until his retirement in 1993 and was a founding member of the American Choral Directors Association (ACDA).
+During his 26-year tenure, he directed the university's Chamber Singers and Miami's Civic Chorale.
+His choirs sang at ACDA conventions, embarked on 21 international tours, performed at Carnegie Hall, and collaborated with prestigious orchestras including the American Symphony Orchestra, London Philharmonic, New World Symphony, Israel Philharmonic, and Pittsburgh Symphony Orchestra.
+Among his many honors, he received the Excellence in Teaching Award from the University of Miami, was named Music Educator of the Year by the American Music Conference, earned multiple ASCAP awards, and was inducted into the Florida Music Educators Association Hall of Fame.
+He also chaired the music education department from 1968-1974 and 1980-1983 He earned his PhD at the State University of Iowa in 1957, and his dissertation was guided by Neal Glenn (who joined him at Miami in 1968): The Development of Two Instructional Films For The Teaching of General Music in the Junior High School.
 In addition to his over 135 choral compositions/arrangements, some representative publications include:

-James Fitzpatrick joined the School of Music faculty in 1969 after completing his doctorate at the University of Iowa.
-Neal Glenn had co-chaired his dissertation, The Development and Evaluation of a Curriculum in Music Listening Skills on the Seventh Grade Level.
-Dr. Fitzpatrick received his B.S. from Lowell State College and his M.A. from the University of Connecticut.
-Prior to coming to Miami, he taught in the Massachusetts and New York public school systems and was a member of the faculties of the University of Connecticut and Illinois State University.
-At Miami he was an associate professor in the music education and music theory/composition departments.
-A freelance accordionist, he died unexpectedly on August 11, 1978 at age 45 of heart failure aboard the Leonardo Da Vinci cruise ship, where he had been performing with the ship's orchestra during the summer.
+James Fitzpatrick joined the School of Music faculty in 1969 after completing his doctorate at the University of Iowa, where Neal Glenn had co-chaired his dissertation, The Development and Evaluation of a Curriculum in Music Listening Skills on the Seventh Grade Level.
+Fitzpatrick received his B.S. from Lowell State College and his M.A. from the University of Connecticut.
+Prior to Miami, he taught in Massachusetts and New York public schools and served on the faculties of the University of Connecticut and Illinois State University.
+At Miami, he was an associate professor in both the music education and music theory/composition departments.
+A freelance accordionist, Fitzpatrick died unexpectedly of heart failure on August 11, 1978, at age 45 while performing with the ship's orchestra aboard the Leonardo Da Vinci cruise ship during the summer.

 The winter 1979 issue of Score magazine announced that “Dr. Brian Busch has been appointed associate professor of music education to fill the position left vacant last year by the death of Dr. James Fitzpatrick.
 Dr. Busch holds MM and DMA degrees from the University of Oregon and a bachelor's degree in mathematics from Oregon State University.
 He has had extensive teaching experience at the junior and senior high school levels and has served on the faculties of Pacific University, University of Southwestern Louisiana, and Corpus Christi State University.”
 He was appointed Assistant Dean for Recruitment and Admissions in 1982.
 A choral specialist, Brian and his wife Lee founded BriLee music in 1996 after he had left the university.
 Representative publications:

-J. David Bolye came to Miami from Pennsylvania State University, starting there the same year (1968) as Neal Glenn did at Miami, whom Boyle would eventually succeed in 1981.
-He received degrees from the University of Arkansas (BSE 1956) and University of Kansas (MME 1960, PhD 1968).
-Before his time at Miami, Boyle taught music in the public schools of Cassville, Missouri (1956–59) and Lawrence, Kansas (1960–63), and was on the music faculties at Moorhead State College in Moorhead, Minnesota (1967–68), and Pennsylvania State University (1968–81).
-At the University of Miami, he was chair of the Department of Music Education and Music Therapy (1983–95) and then Associate Dean for Graduate Studies in Music until his retirement (1995–2000).
-Boyle’s research interests include the writing of instructional objectives and evaluation of competencies, program evaluation, (particularly of arts programs and comprehensive musicianship), and the psychology of music.
-He guided 26 dissertations and 4 theses.
-His service to the profession includes the the editorial board of the Journal of Research in Music Education and hosting the ISME Reseach Commission seminar in Miami in 1994.
+J. David Boyle joined Miami from Pennsylvania State University in 1981, succeeding Neal Glenn, who had started at Miami in 1968—the same year Boyle began at Penn State.
+Boyle received his degrees from the University of Arkansas (BSE 1956) and University of Kansas (MME 1960, PhD 1968).
+Prior to Miami, he taught music in the public schools of Cassville, Missouri (1956–59) and Lawrence, Kansas (1960–63), and served on the music faculties at Moorhead State College in Minnesota (1967–68) and Pennsylvania State University (1968–81).
+At the University of Miami, he chaired the Department of Music Education and Music Therapy (1983–95) and then served as Associate Dean for Graduate Studies in Music until his retirement in 2000.
+Boyle’s research interests included the writing of instructional objectives and evaluation of competencies, program evaluation, (particularly of arts programs and comprehensive musicianship), and the psychology of music.
+He directed 26 dissertations and 4 theses.
+His service to the profession included the the editorial board of the Journal of Research in Music Education and hosting the ISME Reseach Commission seminar in Miami in 1994.
 He is perhaps best known for two co-authored texts (with Rudolf E. Radocy) Foundations of Musical Behavior (5 editions) and Measurement and Evaluation of Musical Experiences.
 Other representative publications:

-A native of Youngstown, PA, Nicholas DeCarbo earned bachelor's and master's degrees in music from Youngstown State University, taught in Pennsylvania public schools and served as music director/ conductor of the Youngstown Symphony Youth Orchestra for ten years before earning his Ph.D. in music education from Kent State University in 1981 and joining the music school at Miami in 1982.
-Here he taught conducting and courses in instrumental methods and served as Associate Dean of Administration from 1990-2011, succeeding Ted Crager.
-A 2005 recipient of the Phillip and Patricia Frost Award for Excellence in Teaching and Scholarship, DeCarbo was a FMEA Reseach Chair and editor of Research Perspectives in Music.
-Among his numerous contributions to the Frost School was establishing and guiding the Honor Band Festival for 29 years.
-DeCarbo and his wife Joyce Jordan-DeCarbo were honored in 2013 by their inductions into the Florida Music Education Association Hall of Fame.
+A native of Youngstown, Pennsylvania, Nicholas DeCarbo earned bachelor's and master's degrees in music from Youngstown State University.
+He taught in Pennsylvania public schools and served as music director/conductor of the Youngstown Symphony Youth Orchestra for ten years before earning his Ph.D. in music education from Kent State University in 1981 and joining Miami's music school in 1982.
+At Miami, he taught conducting and instrumental methods courses and served as Associate Dean of Administration from 1990 to 2011, succeeding Ted Crager.
+A 2005 recipient of the Phillip and Patricia Frost Award for Excellence in Teaching and Scholarship, DeCarbo served as FMEA Research Chair and editor of Research Perspectives in Music Education.
+Among his numerous contributions to the Frost School was establishing and directing the Honor Band Festival for 29 years.
+DeCarbo and his wife Joyce Jordan-DeCarbo were honored in 2013 with their induction into the Florida Music Education Association Hall of Fame..
 Representative publications:

 When Joyce Jordan-DeCarbo completed her doctorate from Kent State University in 1981, the music education profession had not yet embraced early childhood as an important research area.
-Jordan decided that to continue her research, she needed a lab.
-She was introduced to Lorna Lutz Heyge's Kindermusik curriculum in 1987, a perfect match for her interests.
-Dean Bill Hipp offered to run the program through the School of Music, and the program’s growth eventually led to involvement with the Children's Trust (a dedicated source of revenue established by voter referendum to improve the lives of all children and families in Miami-Dade County.)
+Recognizing that she needed a laboratory to continue her research, Jordan-DeCarbo discovered Lorna Lutz Heyge's Kindermusik curriculum in 1987—a perfect match for her interests.
+Dean Bill Hipp offered to run the program through the School of Music, and its growth eventually led to collaboration with the Children's Trust, a dedicated revenue source established by voter referendum to improve the lives of children and families in Miami-Dade County.
 She ultimately received six grants from the Children's Trust.
-Her original Kindermusik class, which grew into the successful UM MusicTime program, touched the lives of thousands of area youngsters.
-A former president of the Florida Collegiate Music Educators Association, she is a recipient of a Lifetime Membership Award from the Early Childhood Music and Movement Association, the 1999 Phillip and Patricia Frost Award for Excellence in Teaching and Scholarship, and was inducted with her husband Nicholas DeCarbo into the Florida Music Education Association Hall of Fame in 2013.
+Her original Kindermusik class evolved into the successful UM MusicTime program, which touched the lives of thousands of area children.
+A former president of the Florida Collegiate Music Educators Association, Jordan-DeCarbo received a Lifetime Membership Award from the Early Childhood Music and Movement Association and the 1999 Phillip and Patricia Frost Award for Excellence in Teaching and Scholarship.
+In 2013, she was inducted with her husband Nicholas DeCarbo into the Florida Music Education Association Hall of Fame.
 She chaired the department from 1995 until her retirement in 2011.
 Representative publications:

-Richard Fiese was appointed associate professor of music education at Miami in 1995, returning to his alma mater (MM, 1986, PhD 1989, with Nicholas DeCarbo guiding his dissertation).
-His dissertation was An Examination of the Relationship among Conductors' Rankings of the Relative Musical Quality of Three Unfamiliar Wind Band Scores.
-His duties included teaching graduate courses in music education, such as psychology of music and seminar in music education, and undergraduate courses in instrumental conducting.
-He also supervised associate teachers in the wind, percussion, and string programs at the Henry L. West Laboratory School, and instruction in the string and brass techniques courses.
-Fiese came to the University of Miami from the University of Houston, where he was assistant professor of music education.
-He left Miami in 2000 to be Associate Professor at the University of Houston School of Music (now the Moore’s School of Music) before becoming Dean at Howard Payne University in 2014.
-Dr. Fiese has served the music education profession as Texas Music Educators Association (TMEA) Vice-president and College Division Chair, TMEA Research Chair, Florida Music Educators Association Research Chair, Florida Collegiate Music Educators Association President, and National Chair of the MENC’s General Research Special Research Interest Group (SRIG).
+Richard Fiese was appointed associate professor of music education at Miami in 1995, returning to his alma mater where he had earned his MM (1986) and PhD (1989) under Nicholas DeCarbo's guidance.
+His dissertation was titled An Examination of the Relationship among Conductors' Rankings of the Relative Musical Quality of Three Unfamiliar Wind Band Scores.
+At Miami, he taught graduate courses in music education, including psychology of music and seminar in music education, as well as undergraduate courses in instrumental conducting.
+He also supervised associate teachers in the wind, percussion, and string programs at the Henry L. West Laboratory School and provided instruction in string and brass techniques courses.
+Fiese came to the University of Miami from the University of Houston, where he had served as assistant professor of music education.
+He left Miami in 2000 to become Associate Professor at the University of Houston School of Music (now Moores School of Music) before serving as Dean at Howard Payne University beginning in 2014.
+Fiese has served the music education profession in numerous leadership roles, including TMEA Vice-President and College Division Chair, TMEA Research Chair, Florida Music Educators Association Research Chair, Florida Collegiate Music Educators Association President, and National Chair of MENC's General Research Special Research Interest Group.
 Representative publications:

-J. Steven Moore brought extensive experience as an music school administrator and as a conductor to Miami with his appointment in as Associate Dean for Undergraduate Studies in 2013.
-He was previously Chair of the Department of Music at the University of Central Missouri (2010- 2013).
-His other higher education experiences included Colorado State University, (Associate Professor; Assistant Department Chair, 2006-2009; Co-Chair, Graduate Studies; and Director of Bands, 2000-2010) and the University of Kentucky, (Director of Orchestra, 1998-1999; Assistant Director of Bands, 1982-1986).
-He retired from Miami in 2013, having substantially strengthened the advising practices for undergraduates and improving retention and graduation rates.
+J. Steven Moore brought extensive experience as both an administrator and conductor to Miami with his appointment as Associate Dean for Undergraduate Studies in 2013.
+He was previously Chair of the Department of Music at the University of Central Missouri (2010-2013).
+His other higher education experience included positions at Colorado State University, where he served as Associate Professor, Assistant Department Chair (2006-2009), Co-Chair of Graduate Studies, and Director of Bands (2000-2010), and at the University of Kentucky as Director of Orchestra (1998-1999) and Assistant Director of Bands (1982-1986).
+During his tenure at Miami, he substantially strengthened advising practices for undergraduates and improved retention and graduation rates before retiring in 2023.
 He holds degrees from the University of Kentucky (DMA, MME) and the University of South Carolina (BM).
 Representative publications:

 From 1969-2023 the music education and music therapy programs were housed in the Department of Music Education and Music Therapy.
 It was common in the early years to see music therapy professors listed as music education professors on signature pages of dissertations and theses.
 The faculty in these two programs continue to work together for students pursuing the Doctor of Philosophy in Music Education with an Emphasis in Music Therapy.